rohanPatgiri/Text-Extraction-and-various-NLP-Metric-Calculation/README.md

 ### EXECUTIVE SUMMARY

 - The objective of the project was to:
-- extract the text from the webpages, whose URLs are stored in a column of a CSV file
+- extract the text from the webpages, whose URLs are stored in a column of a CSV file using Python libraries such as Beautfiul Soup and Selenium
 - store the extracted for each web page into a text file.
-- Then, for each text file,we calculated the following 13 NLP related metric scores:
+- Then, for each text file,we calculated the following 13 NLP related metric scores: (using libraries such as NLTK)
 1. POSITIVE SCORE
 2. NEGATIVE SCORE
 3. POLARITY SCORE